 Following the DPI report, the government directed the ACCC to conduct an inquiry into markets for the supply of digital platform services (DPSI), in particular: search engines, social media, online private messaging, digital content aggregation, media referral services and electronic marketplaces.
 The ACCC was tasked with investigating: the intensity of competition in these markets; practices that may result in consumer harm; market trends that may affect the degree of market power and the durability of that market power; changes to the nature of these services arising from innovation; and technological change and developments in markets outside Australia.

 The first interim report examined competition, consumer and privacy issues associated with online private messaging, and to a lesser extent search services and social media.
 Key findings of this report were that Facebook and Apple are the two largest suppliers of stand-alone online private messaging in Australia, Facebook has a competitive advantage relative to alternative stand-alone services that Apple cannot constrain, and Apple has a degree of freedom from competitive constraint over Apple users (limited by Facebook).
-This first interim report also reinforced the recommendations made in the DPI report, with a continued focus on power imbalances leading to unfair contract terms, and data collection practices (including around improved consumer choice and control), tracking and privacy in relation to these services.

-The second interim report examined app marketplaces (primarily Apple App Store and the Google Play store).
+The second interim report examined app marketplaces (primarily the Apple App Store and the Google Play store).
 The ACCC found that Apple and Google operate a global duopoly in the market for mobile operating systems and this provides them with significant market power in the market for app marketplaces.
 The ACCC identified that a lack of competitive constraint allows both platforms to charge 15 to 30 per cent commission rates for in-app purchases.
 The ACCC put forward a set of interim measures that Apple and Google could implement to address the concerns raised in the report and indicated it will continue to monitor and explore these issues (including overseas developments).

 The third interim report examined web browsers and search services.
 The ACCC expressed concerns regarding Google’s dominant position in general search services and recommended that it be given the power to implement a mandatory choice screen and consider other measures to improve competition and consumer choice in search.